BitGo/bitgo-cli/README.md

    -h, --help         Show this help message and exit.

  Utility commands:
-   {recoverlitecoin}
+  {recoverlitecoin,recoversafehdbch}
     recoverlitecoin     Helper tool to craft transaction to recover Litecoin mistakenly sent to BitGo Bitcoin multisig addresses on the Litecoin network
+    recoversafehdbch    Helper tool to craft transaction to recover BCH from migrated legacy SafeHD wallets

  ```